PelerYuan/QuizSystem/README.md

 ## 🔎 Troubleshooting
 - Port already in use: change the host port in `docker-compose.yml` (`ports:` section) and restart.
-- Permission denied on volumes: `chmod -R u+rw img quiz result tmp` (Linux/macOS) and restart the container.
-- Health check failing: check `docker compose logs -f` and ensure `data.sqlite` exists or rerun DB init locally if running without Docker.
+- Health check failing: run `docker compose logs -f` to see startup logs.
+The container automatically initializes the database; if it still fails, share the logs.

 ## 🤝 Contributing
 PRs are welcome!
 Fork the repo, create a feature branch, and open a pull request.